In this section

 Does the UK still have battery hens?

-Approximately 35% of laying hens in the UK are still kept in cages.
+Approximately 35.5%* of the eggs we consume in the UK come from hens kept in still kept in cages.
 While they are no longer kept in the conventional battery cages which were banned in Europe in 2012, the new ‘colony’ or ‘enriched’ cages only provide slightly more space and still severely limit the birds' natural behaviours.